mgrider/GenericGameModel/README.md

 # Generic Game Model

-The Generic Game Model (GGM) project seeks to provide relatively simple classes to facilitate easy creation of 2D games for iOS.
-GGM classes (`GGM_BaseModel` and `GGM_View` for example) should not generally be instantiated directly, but rather sublcassed by your project to meet your specific needs.
+The Generic Game Model (GGM) project seeks to provide relatively simple classes to facilitate easy creation of 2D games for iOS, primarily using `UIKit`.
+GGM classes (`GGM_BaseModel` and `GGM_UIView` for example) should not generally be instantiated directly, but rather sublcassed by your project to meet your specific needs.

 ## Installation / Requirements